edgeimpulse/firmware-silabs-xg24/README.md

     ![Project Configuration](doc/import5.png)

 1. We have to make a small tweak.
-In the `Project Explorer` panel, right click on the `model` directory and choose `Delete`
+In the `Project Explorer` panel, right click on the `ei-model` directory and choose `Delete`

     ![Project Explorer](doc/import6.png)